Moot Court Public International Law

 Since 1992 Leiden University has an extensive and successful Moot Court programme.
 All law students in Leiden have to complete a compulsory Moot Court course in civil law, criminal law, administrative law, European law or public international law.
 It is one of the few courses directed to obtain skills essential for lawyers: tackling legal problems in a structured way.
 The course includes a library instruction, lectures in argumentation, writing assignments, presentation skills training and concludes with a Moot Court session.

 The course Moot Court LLC Public International Law is intended for exchange students studying in Leiden and offers students an opportunity to gain in-depth knowledge of a particular issue in international law.
 The case problem distributed to the students presents a hypothetical lawsuit between two countries before the International Court of Justice.
-Issues can include the use of force, diplomatic and consular relations, international human rights, environmental law, state responsibility and law of the sea.
+Issues can include the use of force, cyber warfare, diplomatic and consular relations, environmental law, state responsibility and law of the sea.
 The course serves as an excellent preparation for a Moot Court competition in any field of law.

 Objectives of the course